Dear Respected Members,

 Dear Sharmaji,

-Since the proposed disciplinary action is against managerial Cadre employees, the application of labor laws other than the Payment of Gratuity Act, 1972 is out of question in the issue.
-In such a situation, the terms of the contract of employment and the service regulations applicable to their Cadre can only be called in assistance.
+Since the proposed disciplinary action is against managerial cadre employees, the application of labor laws other than the Payment of Gratuity Act, 1972 is out of the question in this issue.
+In such a situation, the terms of the contract of employment and the service regulations applicable to their cadre can only be called in assistance.

-First and foremost, l have a basic doubt about your Company's authority as the employer of the husbands to question the formation of a partnership firm in the same trade by the wives of the 3 employees.
+First and foremost, I have a basic doubt about your company's authority as the employer of the husbands to question the formation of a partnership firm in the same trade by the wives of the three employees.

-Thirdly, it seems that you have placed them under suspension pending enquiry.
-If so, have you framed any charges and served on them before calling them for enquiry?
-Without knowing the charges leveled how do you expect them to participate in the enquiry during suspension?
+Thirdly, it seems that you have placed them under suspension pending inquiry.
+If so, have you framed any charges and served them before calling them for an inquiry?
+Without knowing the charges leveled, how do you expect them to participate in the inquiry during suspension?

-Fifth and finally, do you have entered into any non-compete agreement with the three employees?
+Fifth and finally, have you entered into any non-compete agreement with the three employees?

 You are perfectly right in rejecting their resignation on the ground of pending disciplinary action against them.
 This can be a valid defense against their claim for gratuity.

-A) To continue with the enquiry after framing formal charges and if they fail to participate, set the enquiry ex-parte and decide according to the enquiry findings.
+A) To continue with the inquiry after framing formal charges and if they fail to participate, set the inquiry ex-parte and decide according to the inquiry findings.

 OR